Resume Builder » Resources » How to Write a Resume in 2026 (Step by Step Guide With Examples)

 Sales associate work history example:

-Organize stockroom and keep inventory of 2,000+ items, reducing out-of-stock items frequency by 39%
+Organized stockroom and managed inventory of 2,000+ items, reducing out-of-stock issues by 39%.

-Operated cash registers and processed cash and card payments for 20+ daily purchases
+Operated cash registers and processed cash and card payments for 20+ daily transactions.

-Utilized Clover and Shopify POS systems and trained new employees to use them
+Used Clover and Shopify POS systems and trained new employees on register procedures.

-Start your resume sentences with strong action verbs to immediately signal to employers what you achieved.
-For example, “Developed new social media strategy” has more impact than “Was responsible for our social accounts.”
+Start each resume bullet point with a strong action verb to clearly show the impact you made.
+Phrases like “Developed a new social media strategy” are more results-focused than weak openers such as “Was responsible for managing social accounts.”

 Acquired